 Oxfords or Derbys are the standard match for suits, but within these confines there are actually quite a few options to choose from.
 You might, for example, decide to make a statement by wearing a pair of tan or brown brogues with a dark blue suit.
 Want to be bolder with your footwear?
 Burgundy leather works well with a blue or grey suit.
 And suede is an excellent match for a summer suit.

 Is the dress code smart casual?
 If so, there’s considerable scope to express your individuality.
-How about a smart pair of Chelsea boots or monks to go with your jacket-trouser combo?
-Loafers look great with chinos, and boat shoes are just the ticket if you’re considering wearing linen.
+How about a smart pair of Chelsea boots or monk strap shoes to go with your jacket-trouser combo?
+Loafers look great with chinos, and loafers are just the ticket if you’re considering wearing linen.

 A silk tie, pocket square and a pair of subtle cufflinks are about all you need to put the finishing touches to a formal christening outfit.
 If you’re wearing a plain suit, a tie or pocket square is the perfect way to add a pop of colour and personality to your outfit.
 Remember, a christening or naming ceremony is a celebration.
 Carefully chosen accessories will help you to stand out from the crowd.